-Troy Cordingley enters his second season as head coach of the Buffalo Bandits after being named the team’s seventh head coach in franchise history on July 3, 2013.
+Troy Cordingley was named the seventh head coach in franchise history on July 3, 2013.

 Cordingley previously served as head coach of the Toronto Rock for the last four NLL seasons.
 Under his tutelage, the Rock led the East Division twice (2012 and 2013) and reached the NLL championship game twice (2010 and 2011), including a Champion’s Cup win in 2011.
 During 2013 season, Cordingley guided the team to a league-best 10-6 record, earning his second Les Bartley Award, given annually to the NLL Head Coach of the Year.